How to Soak Grains (Easy Method and Potential Benefits)

 When you think about it, grains are seeds.
 You plant them in the ground and they sprout into plants.
 Other types of seeds that we eat are seeds, nuts, and grains.

 All of these have protective coatings that need to be removed for the seeds to germinate.
-Of course we remove the shells of the nuts and seeds before eating them, but there is also a coating on whole grains that prevents them from being digested properly.
+Of course we remove the shells of the nuts and seeds before eating them, but there is also a coating on whole grains that can make them harder for some people to digest.

 In my post about how to soak nuts and seeds I addressed that food group, and in how to de-gas beans, I talked about making beans more digestible.
 Well, now it's time to work on the grains.

-Soaking grains neutralizes enzyme inhibitors in the brain to make grains easier to digest. (source) So much easier, in fact, that some people find they don’t have a problem (or as much of a problem) with gluten-containing foods when they soak their gluten-containing grains first.
+Soaking grains neutralizes enzyme inhibitors in the bran to make grains easier to digest (source).
+So much easier, in fact, that some people find they don't have a problem (or as much of a problem) with gluten-containing foods when they soak their gluten-containing grains first.

 The Need for Phytase When Soaking Grains